-The series has been met with controversy in Jordan and beyond, with actor Salma Milhis at the centre of the outcry (over two scenes in which she kisses two boys).
+The series has been met with controversy in Jordan and beyond, with actor Salma Malhas at the center of the outcry (over two scenes in which she kisses two boys).
 Others cited the language as a problem, describing it as vulgar.

 Saudi Arabian authorities have already taken down promotional posters due to the public’s reactions.
 As for Jordan, matters were taken to the government with the Amman prosecutor’s office launching an official investigation to be conducted by its Cyber Crime Unit.